MichaelKohler/remo-mean-time-approval/README.md

 For a bug to be considered it needs to fulfill the following criteria:

-* Status needs to be either 'ASSIGNED' or 'FIXED'
+* Status needs to be either 'ASSIGNED' or 'RESOLVED'
-* Resolution needs to be '---', 'RESOLVED', 'INVALID' or 'WONTFIX'
+* Resolution needs to be '---', 'FIXED', 'INVALID' or 'WONTFIX'
 * Bug needs to be in the 'Budget Requests' component of the 'Mozilla Reps' product
 * There needs to be a request for remo-approval? at some point
 * There needs to be an approval (remo-approval+)